TeeTohr/Bouncing-Pixels---Streamer-Toolkit-by-TeeTohr/Readme.md

-AI Disclaimer : AI was used as a coding assistant / code generator for this toolkit.
-However all visual and audio assets bundled with the toolkit were made by hand which is why they are VERY simple I am not an artist at all !
+**AI Disclaimer** : AI was used as a coding assistant / code generator for this toolkit.
+However all visual and audio assets bundled with the toolkit were made by hand by myself *which is why they are VERY simple I am not an artist at all* !